mobilehackersdotio/pwa-confs/README.md

 Notes:
 - Do not include the location of the conference in the name but specify it through the country attribute.
-- Cfp means "call for papers" and cfpUrl and cfPendDate are optional links, please do not include these attributes instead of leaving them blank.
+- Cfp means "call for papers"
+- cfpUrl and cfPendDate are optional links, please do not include these attributes instead of leaving them blank.
-- Please do not include regular meetups
+- Please do not include regular meetups or workshops

 You can also ping us on [twitter](https://twitter.com/mobilehackersio).